Managing Noise Exposure

 Above the lower exposure action value

-• Provide suitable hearing protection to employees who wish to use it, but they are not required to enforce its use.
+2. Provide suitable hearing protection to employees, but they are not required to enforce its use.

-• Provide employees with suitable information, instruction and training on the current noise levels in the workplace, and the risks associated with it.
+3. Provide employees with suitable information, instruction and training on the current noise levels and their risks in the workplace.

 Above the upper exposure action value

-• Provide those employees that work in hearing protection zones with regular hearing/audiometric tests.
+4. Provide those employees who work in hearing protection zones with regular hearing/audiometric tests.

 Above the exposure limit value

 It is illegal for employees to be exposed to noise levels that exceed the exposure limit value.
-However, they can work in areas that are louder than this value, as long as an employer can prove that they have provided suitable hearing protection that reduces an employee’s individual exposure to a level below the exposure limit value.
+However, they can work in areas that are louder than, as long as an employer can prove they have provided suitable hearing protection that reduces the risk of hearing loss and an employee’s exposure to a level below the exposure limit value.

 When considering ways to reduce noise and noise exposure, a hierarchy of control methods should be followed:

-1. First, think about how to remove the source of noise altogether.
+1. Think about how to remove the source of noise altogether.
 For example, a noisy machine could be moved so it cannot be heard by workers.

-2. If this is not possible, consider using quieter equipment or a different, quieter process.
+2. If not possible, consider using quieter equipment or quieter processes.

-3. Next, ensure that equipment is well maintained so that it continues to be effective and as quiet as possible.
+3. Next, ensure equipment is well maintained so it continues to be effective and as quiet as possible.

-4. If noise elimination is not possible, consider designing and laying out the workplace to create quiet workstations.
+4. If noise elimination is impossible, consider designing the workplace to create quiet workstations.

 5. Use absorbent screens, barriers and enclosures to surround noisy equipment.